Traumi-Schlumpf/ralley/README.md

 - Karte und Sidebar zur Auswahl von Aufgaben in der Nähe (innerhalb eines Radius von 75 Metern) am eigenen Standort.
 - Antwortseite zur Beantwortung der Fragen

+WICHTIG:

+Als Stationsname dürfen weder Und-Zeichen(&), noch Semikolons (;) oder Anführungszeichen jeglicher Art (' ") verwendet werden.

 ENGLISH

 This repository serves to digitise the long-established Köpenick Rally.
-Two Year 9 students, Konstantin (Traumi) and Jacob (welli), used the social commitment on Emmy Day 2024 to programme an initial draft.
+Two Year 9 pupils, Konstantin (Traumi) and Jacob (welli), used the social commitment on Emmy Day 2024 to programme an initial draft.
 Since then, the project has been continuously expanded.
 Future features will include multiple choice tasks or other innovative task formats such as uploading pictures of a specific location.
 Current features are:
 - 100% database-driven.
 - Groups, stations and tasks can be created via pages.
 - There is also a correction page.
 - Map and sidebar to select nearby tasks (within a radius of 75 metres) at your own location.
 - Answer page to answer the questions

+IMPORTANT:

+Neither ampersands (&), semicolons (;) nor inverted commas of any kind (' ") may be used as station names.